 MYTH 5: Being treated as a “customer” is a good thing.

-The real estate industry has adopted the seemingly innocuous yet misleading label of “customer” to denote a party who is due the lowest standard of care, accountability and confidentiality in a transaction.
+Facts: The real estate industry has adopted the seemingly innocuous yet misleading label of “customer” to denote a party who is due the lowest standard of care, accountability and confidentiality in a transaction.
 In reality, the party due the highest standard of care is known as the “client.”

 Strategies: Be aware of the distinction between “customer service” and “client service,” and insist on establishing a client relationship with your real estate advisor from the onset.